California

 For families with art-loving kids, or parents that love art, check out the Crocker Art Museum.
 The Crocker’s collection of California art and its collection of European master drawings is notable.

 Located at 216 O Street.
 Open Wednesday to Sunday from 10 a,m, to 5 p.m.
+(8 p.m. on Thursday).
 Adult admission is $15, kids 6 to 17 cost $8 and free from 5 and under.

-Top Things to do in San Diego with Kids
+Top Things to Do in Lake Tahoe

 William Land Regional Park

-The 206-acre park offers trails, playscapes and several picnic areas along with several lakes and a wading pool.
-Inside William Land Regional Park find the Sacramento Zoo, Funderland Park and Fairytale Town.
+The 206-acre park offers trails, playscapes, and several picnic areas, along with several lakes and a wading pool.
+Inside William Land Regional Park, find the Sacramento Zoo, Funderland Park, and Fairytale Town.

 Located at 3800 Land Park Dr. Open every day from dawn to dusk.
 Free.